Lemon Drop Lemonquat

 A vigorous large shrub, or small tree that is a hybrid of lemon and kumquat; white fragrant flowers with streaks of magenta from spring to summer, producing 3 inch edible fruit that is excellent for marmalade

-Lemon Drop Lemonquat is a small tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Lemon Drop Lemonquat is a small tree that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces yellow round fruit with a orange blush which are typically harvested when mature.
 The fruits have a tart taste.

 The fruit are most often used in the following ways: